Xeth99/Estrada-Note-App/README.md

 ## Clone the repository
 "git clone https://github.com/Xeth99/Estrada-Note-App.git"

-To start this app, in the terminal, run:
+## To start this app, in the terminal, run:
+npm install
 ### `npm start`

 #### Approach